Genuinely nonlocal sets with smallest cardinality: Preliminaries

-It's noteworthy that a recent work \cite{Cao23} also showed the existence of $d+1$ locally irreducible $N$-partite states in any system $(\mathbb{C}^d)^{\otimes N}$ wherever $d \geq 2$.
-Nevertheless, in the context of multipartite (distinguishability-based) nonlocality, there are other stronger paradigms that have been proposed.

-\emph{Genuine nonlocality and strong nonlocality.} A set of orthogonal multipartite quantum states are called genuinely nonlocal if they cannot be locally distinguished (perfectly) through any bipartition of the subsystems.
-It is immediate that genuine nonlocality implies local indistinguishability due to definition.
-In the literature, several techniques have been proposed for detecting genuinely nonlocal sets of different types of multipartite quantum states \cite{Halder19, Rout19, Li21,Rout21, shi, xiong2023, xiong2024}.
-Among such techniques, the so called ``trivial orthogonality--preserving local measurements'' (TOPLM), which was originated from Walgate et al. \cite{Walgate02}, is the most frequently applied one.
-Such a technique was first utilized by Halder et al. for constructing genuinely nonlocal sets of product states in several small multipartite systems \cite{Halder19}.
-Halder and his co-workers raised a new notion named ``strong nonlocality'', which refers to local irreducibility of the multipartite quantum states within every bipartition of the subsystems.
-However, it is usually not easy in practice to determine whether a set of states are locally irreducible, except when the subsystems can only perform ``trivial orthogonality--preserving local measurements''.
-In the literature, though lots of efforts have been paid in seeking strongly nonlocal sets in multipartite systems, all existing examples by far are constructed through the TOPLM technique(see \cite{Yuan20, Shi20, Wang21, Shi2022,Zhou22, Zhou23, Li23, liji, Hu24} for an incomplete list).
+\emph{Genuine nonlocality.} A set of orthogonal multipartite quantum states is called genuinely nonlocal if the states are not locally distinguishable across any bipartition of the subsystems.
+By definition, genuine nonlocality implies local indistinguishability while the opposite is generally not true.
+In \cite{Halder19, Rout19, Li21,Rout21, shi, xiong2023, xiong2024, Lu24}, different techniques have been proposed for detecting genuinely nonlocal sets of different types of multipartite quantum states.

+\emph{Strong nonlocality.} Among all those techniques for detecting genuinely nonlocal sets of multipartite states, the so called ``trivial orthogonality--preserving local measurement'' (TOPLM), which was originated from Walgate \cite{Walgate02}, is the most frequently exploited one.
+This technique was first utilized by \cite{Halder19} for constructing genuinely nonlocal sets of product states in several small multipartite systems.
+In \cite{Halder19}, the authors also raised the definition strong nonlocality, which refers to local irreducibility of the multipartite quantum states across every bipartition of the subsystems.
+However, it's usually not easy in practice to determine whether a set of states are locally irreducible, except when the subsystems can only perform trivial orthogonality--preserving local measurements.
+In the literature, though lots of efforts have been paid in seeking strongly nonlocal sets in multipartite systems, all existing examples by far are constructed through the TOPLM technique (see \cite{Wang21,Shi22, Zhou23, He24, Li23, liji, Hu24} for an incomplete list).

+\emph{PPT-distinguishability.} A positive semidefinite operator $M \geq 0$ acting on $\mathcal{H}_A \otimes \mathcal{H}_B$ is called a PPT (positive-partial-transpose) operator if its partial transpose about one subsystem (say, $A$) is also positive semidefinite: $M^{T_A} \geq 0$.
+Note that LOCC measurement operators are separable measurement operators, which are in turn PPT measurement operators, so a set of locally distinguishable bipartite quantum states must also be PPT-distinguishable.

+\emph{Conclusively local distinguishability.} A set of orthogonal multipartite quantum states $S = \{\rho_1, \rho_2, \cdots, \rho_k\}$ is conclusively locally distinguishable if every state $\rho_i \in S$ is conclusively locally identifiable, namely, there exists some LOCC protocol whereby with nonzero probability $\rho_i$ can be determined with certainty.
+By definition, a set of locally distinguishable quantum states must be conclusively locally distinguishable while the opposite is generally not true.